frappe/bench/README.md

 ```
 wget https://raw.githubusercontent.com/frappe/bench/master/install_scripts/setup_frappe.sh
-sudo bash setup_frappe.sh
+sudo bash setup_frappe.sh --setup-production
 ```

-This script should install the pre-requisites and add a bench command.
+This script should install the pre-requisites, install bench and setup an ERPNext site.

+If you want to develop ERPNext or any Frappe App, you can omit the "--setup-production" part from the command.

 Manual Install